-This team-taught seminar explores the 20th century in global comparative perspective, through the reading, contextualization, and analysis of mainly primary source texts and documents.
-In any given year the seminar will focus on one of two themes: the post-war world (ca.1945-1989), or the inter-war world (1919-1939).
+This team-taught seminar explores the 20th century in global comparative perspective, through the reading, contextualization and analysis of mainly primary source texts and documents.
+In any given year, the seminar focuses on one of two themes: the post-war world (ca.1945-1989) or the inter-war world (1919-1939).
 It takes up themes of broad political, economic and social transformations; scientific and technological innovations; and the cultural shifts that occurred throughout these decades preceding and following the Second World War.
-The seminar sections will meet jointly once a week for lectures or films, and separately once a week for discussion of primary-source readings.
-In addition to the rich historical material that the course addresses, students will begin to learn the basic skills of the historian: asking questions, finding and analyzing relevant documents or primary sources, and identifying different kinds of interpretations of those sources.
+The seminar sections meet jointly once a week for lectures or films and separately once a week for discussion of primary-source readings.
+In addition to the rich historical material that the course addresses, students begin to learn the basic skills of the historian: asking questions, finding and analyzing relevant documents or primary sources, and identifying different kinds of interpretations of those sources.
 This counts toward the modern requirement for the major.
 Open only to first-year students.

 The purpose of this course is to introduce students to United States history from the 12th century to the mid-19th century.
-Students will gain a more developed understanding of American history by examining the interactions among diverse cultures and people; the formation and use of power structures and institutions throughout the colonial, Revolutionary and antebellum eras; and the processes behind the "Americanization" of the North American continent.
-Central to this course is a comparison between two interpretations of American history; a Whiggish, or great American history, and the more conflict-centered Progressive interpretation.
-Not only will students gain a general knowledge of this time period, but they also will understand the ways in which the past can be contextualized.
-Students are expected to understand both the factual basis of American history as well as the general interpretive frameworks underlying historical arguments.
+Students gain a more developed understanding of American history by examining the interactions among diverse cultures and people; the formation and use of power structures and institutions throughout the colonial, Revolutionary and antebellum eras; and the processes behind the "Americanization" of the North American continent.
+Central to this course is a comparison between two interpretations of American history: a Whiggish, or great American history, and the more conflict-centered Progressive interpretation.
+Students not only gain a general knowledge of this time period, but also understand the ways in which the past can be contextualized.
+Students are expected to understand both the factual basis of American history and the general interpretive frameworks underlying historical arguments.
 This counts toward the premodern requirement for the major and minor.
 This course is the same as AMST 101D.
-This course must be taken as HIST 101D to count towards the social science requirement.
+This course must be taken as HIST 101D to count toward the social science requirement.
 No prerequisite.

 This course is a thematic survey of the United States from the end of the Civil War to the present.
-Students will examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
-Topics will include constitutional developments, the formation of a national economy, urbanization and immigration.
-The course also will discuss political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War, and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
+Students examine the transformation of the United States from a rural, largely Protestant society into a powerful and culturally diverse urban/industrial nation.
+Topics include constitutional developments, the formation of a national economy, urbanization and immigration.
+The course also discusses political changes, the secularization of public culture, the formation of the welfare state, World War I, World War II, the Cold War and the Vietnam War as well as suburbanization, the civil rights movement, women's and gay rights, and the late 20th-century conservative politics movement and religious revival.
 This course is the same as AMST 102D.
-This must be taken as HIST 102D to count towards the social science requirement.
-This counts towards the modern requirement for the major and minor.
+This must be taken as HIST 102D to count toward the social science requirement.
+This counts toward the modern requirement for the major and minor.
 No prerequisite.

 What is Latin America’s colonial legacy?
 How do we amend a history of death and destruction with one of cultural exchange and dynamism?
 How was colonialism instituted through violent and nonviolent methods?
 And how do the legacies of colonialism continue to impact the region?
 This course is an introduction to Latin America’s rich colonial history, emphasizing the roots of the region’s diversity.
 Using daily life as a lens to study the establishment and maintenance of Iberian colonialism, the course examines the mixed results of the encounter between European, African, Asian and Indigenous groups; the power dynamics between colony and metropole; and how the story of “conquest” has elicited debate.
 We begin by tracing some of the cultural backgrounds of the men and women who would go on to form the foundation of colonial society.
-As the course progresses, we explore how colonial subjects lived, worked, married, ate, had sex, worshipped and socialized, and how these daily rituals were influenced by the larger structures of colonial power.
+As the course progresses, we explore how colonial subjects lived, worked, married, ate, had sex, worshiped and socialized, and how these daily rituals were influenced by the larger structures of colonial power.
 Lectures and reading assignments draw upon a variety of sources, including court cases, biography, travel accounts and visual sources.
 The course concludes with an analysis of the Age of Revolutions, a period of dramatic upheaval that forever changed the continent.
-No prerequisite, previous study of Latin America or fluency in Spanish and/or Portuguese is needed.
-This counts toward the pre-modern, Americas, global medieval and early modern, and colonial and imperial requirements for the major and the pre-modern requirement for the minor.
+Previous study of Latin America or fluency in Spanish, French and/or Portuguese is not needed.
+This counts toward the premodern, Americas, global medieval and early modern, and colonial and imperial requirements for the major and the premodern requirement for the minor.
+No prerequisite.

 This course surveys the history of the early Middle Ages.
 Relying mainly on primary sources, it traces the broad contours of 800 years of European and Mediterranean history.
 The course covers the gradual merging of Roman and Germanic cultures, the persistence of Roman ideas during the Middle Ages, the slow Christianization of Europe, monasticism, the rise of Islam, and Norse society.
 Readings include Augustine's "Confessions," a scandalous account of the reign of the Emperor Justinian, the "Rule of St. Benedict," a translation of the Qur'an and Bede's "Ecclesiastical History."
 This counts toward the premodern requirement for the major and minor.
 Offered every year.